ksk88/weighted-lottery-php/README.md

 weighted-lottery-php
 =============

-weighted-lottery-php provides a not equality shuffle function rather than a just shuffle function.
+weighted-lottery-php provides a not equality shuffle function.
 Determine is based on each choice's proportion of the total weight.

 # Installation